Upper Arlington, Ohio: Government

 The City of Upper Arlington operates under the Council/Manager form of government—a system of representative democracy that combines the policy-setting leadership of elected officials with the strong managerial experience of an appointed manager.
 The City Council is elected by citizens and then hires a professional City Manager to run day-to-day operations and implement policy passed by Council.

 Upper Arlington's Community Development Department coordinates the many aspects involved in the city's growth, development and preservation Building, Planning and Property Maintenance divisions.
 An Economic Development Division provides a range of services to help businesses, and amenities available to residents and strengthening the tax base.
 The Engineering Division manages the city's public infrastructure—such as roads, waterlines, sanitary and storm sewer systems, and public right-of-way.
 The Public Works Division focuses on minor road repairs, street cleaning, snow removal and leaf collection.

-Upper Arlington's Fire Division also staffs all medic trucks with at least two paramedics and all fire apparatus with at least one paramedic at all times.
+Upper Arlington's Fire Division also staffs all medic trucks with at least two paramedics and all fire apparatus with at least one paramedic.
 The Police Division provides 24-hour service.

 The Parks & Recreation Department maintains the city's parks, street trees and other public spaces.
 They offer programs and activities for youth, adult and senior adults varying from cultural arts, aquatics and tennis, culinary and crafts.

 Upper Arlington oversees and maintains 21 parks covering approximately 186 acres.
 Park facilities include playgrounds, sports fields, shelters and picnic areas, walking paths, fitness trails and wooded areas.
 In addition, the City owns and operates three outdoor community swimming pools – Tremont Pool, Devon Pool, and the Reed Road Water Park – which are open Memorial Day weekend through Labor Day weekend.